Developing Interpersonal and Soft Skills: Guidelines & Resources

 - Extensive Resources to Develop Soft Skills

 You could read any 10 articles about the most important skills to have in your life and work, and you will probably find mention of “soft skills” in most of them.
-Other phrases you would find are “human skills” or “people skills”, which are other phrase referring to essentially the same type of skills.
+Other phrases you would find are “human skills” or “people skills”, which are other phrases referring to essentially the same type of skills.
 But what are soft skills?
 Wikipedia gives one of the most comprehensive definitions:

 Soft skills are a combination of people skills, social skills, communication skills, character or personality traits, attitudes, career attributes, social intelligence and emotional intelligence quotients, among others, that enable people to navigate their environment, work well with others, perform well, and achieve their goals with complementing hard skills.